-We're giddy to have such an amazing lineup of speakers at this year's Wayzgoose.
-Plan to join us in Two Rivers, Wisconsin from November 2-4, 2018.
+We had a wonderful Wayzgoose conference this year!
+Plan to join us in Two Rivers, Wisconsin for next year's event November 8-10, 2019.
 The Hamilton Wood Type & Printing Museum annual Wayzgoose type conference hosts designers, printers, typographers and letter geeks of all stripes from across the globe.
-Make sure to check out the full schedule.
+It is a weekend filled with workshops, type talk and great speakers.

 Paul Aken & Jennifer Farrell

 Paul Aken is the owner and curator of the Platen Press Museum in Zion, Illinois.
 A native of Milwaukee, Wisconsin, Paul attended Boys’ Technical and Trade high school where he majored in printing.
 Upon graduating in 1960, Paul went into the trade as an “apprentice” compositor at Arrow Press in Milwaukee.
 After three years in the trade Paul decided to attend college at Stout in Menomonie, Wisconsin.
 He completed his Bachelor’s degree in Industrial Education in January of 1966 and his Master’s degree in Vocational Education in August of 1966.
 While attending Stout, Paul worked in the print shop every minute he was available.
 He married his wife Irene, a Stout graduate in 1965.
 They just celebrated their 53rd anniversary.
 Paul started teaching printing in Ohio, then moved to the Waukegan/Zion area where he taught Printing/Graphic Communications at Waukegan High School and the Lake County Area Vocational Center.
 He retired in 1994 and pursued his dream of opening up a letterpress museum.
 He lives that dream today.
 While teaching Paul was very active in the International Association of Printing House Craftsmen.
 After retirement Paul became involved with the Amalgamated Printers Association.